hydroper/as3razen/todo/tree/directives.md

 # Directives

-## Phases
+## Defer

-* [ ] Before a directive is verified, it is removed from the list of remaining directives to verify in the same block.
+* [ ] Statements are verified only after directives, in two different verification methods (one verification method for directives, and one pass verification method for statements).
+Block statements, with the right scopes, are entered recursively for directives.
+* [ ] Directives are always have a cache to prevent re-verification using the node mapping of SemanticHost; it may just be an invalidation thingy when it does not matter, such as for an use namespace directive.
-* [ ] When a directive throws a defer error, the directive is added to the list of remaining directives to verify in the same block.
+* [ ] When a directive throws a defer error, the entire verification should reoccur next time.
+* [ ] Addition: the former explanations should be expanded such that deferred verification occurs in compilation unit level.

 ## Variable definitions